Saturday, 29 October 2016

 Cast and Crew

-We will make all the cast and crew aware when we are using the drone, so they are able to be extra careful, and how the drone works.
+We will make all the cast and crew aware when we are using the drone,

 Low